mauricege/nix-python-templates/README.md

 So far, it provides two approaches:

 1. [devenv.sh](https://devenv.sh) supporting uv and pip
-2. A buildFHSEnv devShell, supporting uv, pip, pixi and micromamba
+2. A buildFHSEnv devShell supporting uv, pip, pixi and micromamba

 ## Usage